 We are letting more and more life slip away as we worry over our worry lines while more lasting and meaningful pursuits pass us by.

 Know the Source

 Clairol taught us that our natural hair color wasn’t good enough.
-The bleaching cream industry taught dark-skinned women they were “too dark”, and the tanning industry taught light-skinned woman they were “too light”.
+The bleaching cream industry taught dark-skinned women they were “too dark”, and the tanning industry taught light-skinned women they were “too light”.

-We never would have known that teeth need to be blindingly white, our nails needed to be ruby red, our eyelashes needed to be miles long if it didn’t bring in a profit.
+We never would have known that our teeth needed to be blindingly white, our nails needed to be ruby red, and our eyelashes needed to be miles long if it didn’t bring in a profit.